 The stacks shown in the following figures show topologies that use only one stacking port per direction.
-For all models except the ICX 7150-C12P, it is possible to create a stacking trunk of two ports per direction to improve redundancy and bandwidth.
-For more information, refer to ICX 7150 stacking trunks on page 96.
+For all models except the ICX 7150-C10ZP and the ICX 7150-C12P, it is possible to create a stacking trunk of two ports per direction to improve redundancy and bandwidth.
+For more information, refer to ICX 7150 stacking trunks on page 98.

 The following figures show examples of supported stacking topologies for the ICX 7150-C12P.
+The linear and ring topologies shown also apply to ICX 7150-C10ZP devices.